Code-Institute-Submissions/online-cookbook-2/README.md

 - Ensure that newly added cuisines become available on the add recipe form.
 - Make sure removing a cuisine that recipes have as their cuisine doesn't cause the website to crash.
+- Test responsiveness of each page on different screen sizes and ensure all elements stay readable.

 ## Database Schema